Good Kids: Plot

 The group plus Danya attend the end-of-summer party and are eagerly welcomed by their former classmates.
 Danya notices Andy and Nora's fondness for one another and is consoled by the Lion, leading them to make out until the Lion senses the arrival of the tennis women's husbands (who have deduced that Andy slept with their wives).
 The husbands confront Andy who expresses his love to Nora, publicly confesses to sleeping with all their wives, and claims his own victimhood (by dint of his yeast infection and sexually inflicted injuries) before being punched to the ground.
 The Lion arrives and quickly dispatches the husbands using his MMA skills.
 Spice then rejoins the group after having impressed a girl with his amateur mixology and achieved "release."
 Two police officers arrive to break up the party, but one recognizes Andy as having previously helped with his mortgage application.
 The officers decide there is "nothing to see," allow the party to continue, and offer the group a ride home.
 The partygoers proclaim the group to be legends as they depart.

-As summer ends, the group sadly say their goodbyes as they reflect on an amazing summer.
+As summer ends, the group sadly says their goodbyes as they reflect on an amazing summer.
 The Lion and Danya, having shared a passionate week-long relationship, promise to meet up over the semester break.
 Nora professes her reciprocal love for Andy, and they passionately kiss and embrace.
 They all then leave for their respective colleges.
 Andy later joins the induction line at Dartmouth, is called out to by one of the girls from the first party he attended, mouth catches a gummy bear thrown by her, and confidently introduces himself to other students in the induction line.